Adeagbo-Olamide/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

 for the highest rating counts of products that were rated followed this order ( from highest to lowest) Cables, Inears,smart phones, micro SD and chargers

-Also in relation to the discount on each category the to 5 highest discount are as follows:  Home improvement-57%,computer and accessories 53% ,Health and personal care- 53%, Electronics- 50%, Muscical instruments- 46%
+Also in relation to the discount on each category the to 5 highest discount are as follows:
+Home improvement- 57%
+computer and accessories- 53%
+Health and personal care- 53%
+Electronics- 50%
+Muscical instruments- 46%

-Comparing the the Categoey with the highest rating and the discount this shows that the discount did not have any influence on the rating.
+Comparing the rating with the discount it shows that when the discount was higher the RATING was also higher.

+Also airfryers had the total potential revenue among all the products and also had the highest rating in its category it means that the buyers on Amazon are satisfied with this product and are willing to pay for it.